-“Our operators can’t take a break.
+“Our operators can’t take a work break.
 They are monitoring critical operations.”

 “Unless you’re a smoker” (chimes in a second participant, followed by a lot of head nodding).

-This was part of the discussion during my recent keynote on “Impact of Shiftwork on Sleep Cycles, Energy, & Weight” at the annual meeting of the Nuclear Medical Resource Professionals.
-Those in attendance included the members of the US Nuclear Regulatory Committee, plus medical staff at the plants.
-That included nurses, physician assistants, and doctors who are responsible to ensure that the nuclear reactor operators, security force and fire brigades are medically qualified to perform their duties.
+This was part of the discussion during my keynote on “Impact of Shiftwork on Sleep Cycles, Energy, & Weight” at an annual meeting of the Nuclear Medical Resource Professionals.
+Those in attendance included the members of the US Nuclear Regulatory Committee.
+Plus nurses, physician assistants, and doctors who are responsible to ensure that the nuclear reactor operators, security force and fire brigades are medically qualified to perform their duties.

-- Increase productivity.
 While it’s easy to get swept up in the idea that taking time away from our desk means that it will take longer to do what we need to do, this isn’t the case.
-Taking a break helps us avoid making errors, keeps us creative, and improves our overall mental performance.
-A study from Texas A&M University (my alma mater) compared call center workers who sat and those who had a “stand-capable” desk (meaning they had the option to stand).
+Taking a work break helps us avoid making errors, keeps us creative, and improves our overall mental performance.
+A study from Texas A&M University (my alma mater BTW) compared call center workers who sat and those who had a “stand-capable” desk.
+That means they had the option to stand, but no requirement.
 Turns out the productivity of the stand-capable desk users significantly increased over time, from ∼23% in the 1st month to ∼53% over the next 6 months.

 Our Energy Level Runs in Cycles

 We experience 90-minute cycles of alertness throughout the day flowing from high to low and back to high.
 Our lowest period during the daytime is between the afternoon hours of 1-3 p.m.
 Taking a 5-15 minute recovery break every 90 minutes or so can reduce fatigue, improve productivity, and reduce risk of errors or accidents.
 Breaks are especially important when work is demanding or monotonous.
 Read another of my blogs about what to do on breaks here.